RECLAIMING THE SELF Integrative online hypnotherapy for lasting change

 Her approach is warm, collaborative, and tailored entirely to the individual.
 No two people arrive at the same place by the same path, and no two therapeutic journeys look alike.
 What remains constant is a commitment to working with the mind, body, and nervous system together — creating the conditions for change that is not just felt in the therapy room, but lived in everyday life.

-Kathryn's path to therapeutic practice has been anything but linear — and that, in many ways, is her greatest asset.
-With a BSc Honours in Psychology from the University of Ulster and decades of life lived across Northern Ireland, Melbourne, London, Los Angeles, and Portugal, she brings both rigorous academic grounding and a genuine breadth of human experience to her work.
+My path to therapeutic practice has been anything but linear — and that, in many ways, is my greatest asset.
+With a BSc Honours in Psychology from the University of Ulster and decades of life lived across Northern Ireland, Melbourne, London, Los Angeles, and Portugal, I bring both rigorous academic grounding and a genuine breadth of human experience to my work.

-Her commitment to helping others began long before she entered formal practice.
-Volunteering as a Samaritan counsellor while holding down a full-time career, she developed the kind of deep, patient listening that no qualification alone can teach — an ability to sit with people in their most difficult moments without flinching.
+My commitment to helping others began long before I entered formal practice.
+Volunteering as a Samaritan counsellor while holding down a full-time career, I developed the kind of deep, patient listening that no qualification alone can teach — an ability to sit with people in their most difficult moments.

-Kathryn holds a Diploma from the UK College of Hypnosis and Hypnotherapy, one of the most respected evidence-based hypnotherapy training institutions in the world, where the cognitive behavioural approach has been shown to produce longer-lasting outcomes than either hypnotherapy or CBT delivered alone.
-She is additionally qualified in EMDR and is fully registered with the General Hypnotherapy Register — the UK's leading hypnotherapy professional body.
+I hold a Diploma from the UK College of Hypnosis and Hypnotherapy, one of the most respected evidence-based hypnotherapy training institutions in the world, where the cognitive behavioural approach has been shown to produce longer-lasting outcomes than either hypnotherapy or CBT delivered alone.
+I am additionally qualified in EMDR and fully registered with the General Hypnotherapy Register — the UK's leading hypnotherapy professional body.

-I know personally what it is like to change unwanted habits, beliefs and thoughts and most importantly change them for the long term!
-I used to smoke and suffer from depression, low self esteem and social anxiety.
+I know personally what it is like to carry patterns and beliefs that feel stuck — and to discover that change at a deeper level is not only possible, but transformative.
+That personal experience sits underneath everything I do professionally, and I think it makes me a better practitioner for it.
 I always knew I wanted to do something in the Psychology field, it just took some time to understand what.
-After having had experience in counselling, this field did not appeal to me as I wanted something that was more proactive.
-Cognitive Behavioural Hypnotherapy is proactive, teaches self regulation skills and can make drastic changes to one's life.
-Hypnosis is happening all the time through the media, through the words of others, through your own thoughts which can create self limiting beliefs.
-Your life can do a complete shift when you change how you think and change your interactions with yourself, others and the world around you.
-The pic above is me with the famous Paul McKenna whom I met briefly at one of his talks a few years ago.
+After having had experience in counselling, this field did not appeal to me as I wanted something that was more proactive and allows for long lasting changes to be made on a deeper level.
+Cognitive Behavioural Hypnotherapy is working on the conscious and subconscious levels that typical talk therapy never reaches.
+Your life can do a complete shift when you dismantle underlying negative beliefs which change how you think and change your interactions with yourself, others and the world around you.
+The pic above is me with the famous Paul McKenna whom I met briefly at one of his talks some years ago.

 A free guided meditation to increase feelings of love and gratitude.